Volvo owner rewarded with new car after driving 1 million miles in sedan - NewsBreak

 Thirty years, two engines and two transmissions later, the Swedish sedan still runs despite its rust.

 “Never been in any accidents.
-Been hit by my wife three times in my driveway,” said O’Shea.Gas prices hit highest level since 2014 – what’s behind the latest spike
+Been hit by my wife three times in my driveway,” said O’Shea.Gas prices are continuing to rise.
+How does this impact consumers?

 Looking back, O’Shea remembers catching heat for buying the car in the first place.